 Is this suitable for you?

-Trips that are graded as a 3-4, will have aspects of both our grade 3 and 4 trips.
+Holidays that are graded as a 3-4, will have aspects of both our grade 3 and 4 holidays.
 If you have experience of off road riding on a variety of terrain, and would like a taste of more challenging terrain, a grade 3-4 trip could be for you.
 Terrain will include singletrack and steep sections (both up and down) which require more bike handling ability.
 Shorter technical and demanding features suchs as rocks, roots and tricky climbs will be encountered on occasion on most days.
 A day’s ride can see you on the trails for around 8 hours (with breaks) and covering between 25-50 miles depending on the terrain.
 If you’re generally fit and manage to ride frequently this could be the level for you.

 Dates & Prices